vishalbelsare/latigo/README.md

 In production, this is set to use azure vault.
 Go to azure vault and edit the configurations for *scheduler* and *executor* respectively:
 1. **latigo-scheduler-config-yaml**
 2. **latigo-executor-config-yaml**

+> TIP: You can use make set-secrets to propegate changes to secrets quickly.
+See the Makefile tagets for how this works.

 #### Extending with environment variables